juliana1390/juliana1390/README.md

 - My name is Juliana.
 I have a Bachelor of Business Administration - BBA degree and I'm an Information Systems undergraduate @ University Of São Paulo.
 - 😄 Pronouns: She/her 🏳️‍🌈
 - 🔭 I’m currently working on educative games
-- 🌱 Learning C, Java and Data Analytics
+- 🌱 Learning C, C#, Java and Data Analytics

 <div align="center">
   <a href="https://github.com/juliana1390">